NBA on ESPN: 2002–present

 On January 22, 2002, the NBA signed an initial six-year agreement with The Walt Disney Company that allowed ABC and its sister network ESPN (of which Disney owned an 80% stake) to broadcast the NBA's 75 regular season and 24 playoff games.
 Currently, ESPN airs games on Wednesdays and Fridays, with select games broadcast on ESPN or ABC on select Saturdays, Sundays, and Mondays, as well as much of the Christmas Day games.
 Regular season broadcasts on ESPN are usually billed as NBA (name of day) since the 2008–09 season.
 ABC holds the exclusive broadcast rights to the NBA Finals.
 ESPN/ABC also has the rights to air the NBA draft.

 In June 2007, the NBA renewed its television agreement with ESPN and ABC through 2016, which included expanded digital rights and an increased number of playoff games on ABC and ESPN.
 This agreement was renewed again through 2025 in 2014.

 ESPN renewed its agreement again in 2024 to take its coverage through to 2036, but with NBC Sports and Amazon Prime Video replacing TNT as broadcasters, national rights were split differently.
-Among the changes, ESPN's Friday schedule was reduced from spanning the entire regular season to only selected weeks and it will no longer air Sunday night games during the second half of the season, ABC/ESPN coverage during the first two playoff rounds was reduced to about 18 games (with all games being exclusive rather than first round games being co-existed with RSN's), and the final season of the contract (2035–36 season) is when ABC/ESPN will not air any conference finals.
+Among the changes, ESPN's Friday schedule was reduced from spanning the entire regular season to only selected weeks and it will no longer air Sunday night games during the second half of the season as well select Monday games, ABC/ESPN coverage during the first two playoff rounds was reduced to about 18 games (with all games being exclusive rather than first round games being co-existed with RSN's), and the final season of the contract (2035–36 season) is when ABC/ESPN will not air any conference finals.
 As part of a separate sublicensing agreement with Disney and TNT parent company Warner Bros.
 Discovery, ESPN and ABC gained the broadcasting rights to TNT Sports' Inside the NBA beginning in the 2025–26 season, the first season of their renewed agreement.
 TNT Sports will continue to produce the show for ESPN and ABC.

 During the period TNT shared the broadcast rights with the NBA, ESPN/ABC also held the exclusive rights to air the Eastern Conference Finals every even year except 2003, and the Western Conference Finals every odd year since 2005, with TNT airing the other conference finals series.
-For 2026, ESPN will air with Eastern Conference Finals while NBC carries the Western Conference Finals; the future Conference Finals rotation between ESPN, NBC and Prime will be announced in later years.
+Starting in 2026, ESPN would hold the rights to one Conference Finals series, occasionally with the same conference in consecutive seasons.
+The other Conference Final would be rotated between NBC (even-numbered years) and Prime Video (odd-numbered years) until 2035, after which NBC and Prime Video would air either Conference Final in 2036.
+Unlike ESPN's contract with the NHL, they don't have the first choice of which Conference Finals series to air; rather, the NBA randomly selected the broadcaster for each Conference Finals series in advance.